ProductDock/code-assignment-fe/README.md

       - previous button is not visible when the first page is active
       - next button is not visible when the last page is active
       - page number should be persisted in the URL (on page refresh last active page should still be active)
+      - if there is only one page next and previous buttons should not be visible

 Ships UI design
 ![ships.png](ships.png)